walkjivefly/gh-test/test.md

 The pools generally provide the essential parameters you will need for the miner.
 Some tweaking of the values might be necessary.

-2. Download the CPU Miner:
+2. Download the CPU Miner.
 ```
 wget TODO-provide-compiled-file -O cpuminer
 ```